rossellhayes/player/README.md

 ## Games

-**player** includes 9 games that you can player entirely within the R
+**player** includes 10 games that you can player entirely within the R
 console:

+- Coin Flip
 - Hangman
 - Jumble
 - Magic 8 Ball